 Do you know how to save time in the morning?
-Imagine it's 6 AM, and your alarm clock goes off.
-You hit the snooze button to get ten more minutes of sleep; all of a sudden, you wake up later and you're running late for work.
+Imagine it’s 6 AM, and your alarm clock goes off.
+You hit the snooze button to get ten more minutes of sleep.
+But all of a sudden, you wake up later and you’re running late for work.

 I’m going to discuss some tips on how to save time in the morning.
 These are some of the best tips that help me get through my day.
 Some of these I’ll discuss in future posts about increasing your productivity, but there are four I’ll review that will help make your morning smoother.
 These points include: